-Industry is classified according to ANZSIC.
-For more details refer to the Australian and New Zealand Standard Industrial Classification 1993 (cat. no. 1292.0).
+Industry is classified according to the Australian and New Zealand Standard Industrial Classification (ANZSIC), 1993 (cat. no. 1292.0).

 Job vacancy

 A job vacancy is a job available for immediate filling on the survey reference date and for which recruitment action had been taken.
 Recruitment action includes efforts to fill vacancies by advertising, by factory notices, by notifying public or private employment agencies or trade unions and by contacting, interviewing or selecting applicants already registered with the enterprise or organisation.
 Excluded are vacancies: